backtrace-labs/backtrace-android/CONTRIBUTING.md

 # Contributing
-Thank you for considering contributing to Backtrace Android SDK library.
-Here are some guidelines to help you get started:
+Thank you for your interest in contributing to the Backtrace Android SDK.
+Please review the following guidelines to help you get started.

-### Getting Started
+## Getting Started

 1. **Clone the repository**
    ```bash